-Audiovisual projects deeply rooted in anthropology enable us to stand up against the suppression of minorities, be it marginalized groups or the queer or LGBT communities worldwide or the ongoing suppression of woman and "people of color" all over the world.
+Audiovisual projects deeply rooted in anthropology enable us to stand up against the suppression of minorities, be it marginalized groups or queer communities worldwide or the ongoing suppression of woman and "people of color" all over the world.
 Visual Anthropology does not judge, but instead tries to understand and is therefore an audio-visual communicator or mediator in conflictive or traumatized cultural situations.
 Visual and Media Anthropology uncovers and makes deeply historical rooted cultural knowledge visible, revealing how to cope with conflicts, crisis and catastrophes that all human beings and societies have to deal with at some point in their lives.
 Furthermore, we try to understand the "pre-modern" or “indigenous” religious roots of cultures and the suppression of these religious belief systems through the world religions and also, the formations of syncretism.

 The Masters' Program in Visual and Media Anthropology provides students with theoretical and practical knowledge of Visual and Media Anthropology.
 This advanced degree program teaches the requisites necessary for an employment in a wide range of media fields such as: production of ethnographic films, specialized programming and distribution of ethnographic films and video, ethnographic and documentary film festivals, community-based documentary production (indigenous filmmaking), management of ethnographic film/ video libraries and archives, etc., jobs in the field of Digital humanities.
 Please have a look on our students & Alumni page and read some CVs of our Alumnis.